 - Having a hysterectomy

-The diagnosis of cystocele is usually performed with a pelvic exam as well as bladder and urine tests.
+The diagnosis of cystocele is usually performed with a pelvic exam.

 The treatment generally depends on the severity of the cystocele and if you have any associated conditions such as a prolapsed uterus.
 Mild cases usually don’t require treatment.
 You could either go for a wait-and-see approach and occasional visits to your doctor to check whether your prolapse is worsening.
 You could even adopt certain self-care measures, such as exercises to enhance the strength of your pelvic floor muscles.

 If self-care measures don’t prove effective, your doctor may suggest either of these options:

 - Pessary.
 A vaginal pessary refers to a plastic or rubber ring which is inserted into the vagina to support the bladder.
 Pessaries are a temporary alternative to surgery.